 Limitations of Heart Rate Training

 1. Heart rate monitors become unreliable when training at intensities which equate to threshold zone or above (4 & 5 as above).
-If you are completing an interval session, for example, 4 X 5 minutes in zone 4, with 2 minutes recovery.
-During each of the 5 minute intervals (particularly the first couple) you will struggle to reach your zone 4 heart rate.
+If you are completing a high intensity interval session, you will struggle to reach your target heart rate.
 It doesn't mean you are not working at the correct intensity, it's just that your HR is slow to respond and rise.

 This often leads to athletes pushing too hard, despite the intensity being 'correct'.
-They make the simple assumption that "HR is too low so I need to push harder" when in fact, it just takes time to reach the required level.
+They make the simple assumption that "HR is too low so I need to push harder" when in fact they are already at the right intensity.

 If you are training close to threshold or above, it's generally better to ignore your heart rate monitor and use perceived effort or an alternate guide such as 'pace' for running (know your track lap times or speeds) or 'power' for cycling (use a cycle power meter or a turbo with power function).